flashmob/go-guerrilla/README.md

 Please open an issue before to discuss scope)
 (0.25 BTC)

+* Code review & possibly fix any tidbits.
+Status: Open.
-- Looking for someone to do a code review & possibly fix any tidbits, they find, or suggestions for doing things better.
+Submit a pull request with fixes, or suggestions for doing things better.
 (Already one bounty of 0.25 paid, however, more is always welcome)

 Ready to roll up your sleeves and have a go?